-- Lucid Dashboard – A Lucid dashboard provides real-time information related to energy and water consumption, as well as energy produced by the PV array, so the team can visually see what is working and what needs tweaking in pursuit of net-zero energy certification.
+- BuildingOS Dashboard – A BuildingOS dashboard provides real-time information related to energy and water consumption, as well as energy produced by the PV array, so the team can visually see what is working and what needs tweaking in pursuit of NZE certification.

-- Showcasing Products – New products throughout the space are used as a way to educate clients and design teams on what is possible in an office of this scale.
+- Showcasing Products – New products throughout the space are used to educate clients and design teams on what is possible in an office of this scale.
 For example, the team installed four different finished concrete options, which allow owners and architects to see what different finished products look like and how they hold up to normal office wear and tear.
-Other technologies, such as the Radiant Sails, were placed in key, visible spaces so visitors have the opportunity to compare to more traditional systems.
+Other technologies, such as the radiant sails, were placed in key, visible spaces so visitors can compare to more traditional systems.

-- Mechanical Room – As a technical builder, providing a glass window into the mechanical room will allow DPR Reston an opportunity to educate visitors and its own staff about the functionality of office’s complex MEP systems.
+- Mechanical Room – As a technical builder, providing a glass window into the mechanical room allows DPR to educate visitors and its own staff about the functionality of office’s complex MEP systems.

 The Path to Net-Zero Continues